 Former Manchester United keeper Barthez, who spent three years with Beckham at Old Trafford, added that the ex-England captain resembles Zidane in his work ethic.

-"David is like Zidane, he lives the life of a professional footballer every day," Barthez said.
+"David is like Zidane, he lives the life of a professional footballer every day," Barthez told the French publication.

 "On a professional level, he is very rigorous.
 He is a hard worker, and if you doubt it you must ask yourself why he is still playing football at his age.
 If he had not been committed, he wouldn't still be playing at close to 37 years of age."